imprizza/qiklm-releases/README.md

 ### The Orchestration
 QikLM sits between your inference engine and your applications, turning manual terminal work into a persistent background service.

-- **Auto-Boot**: Send a prompt from PromptUI, any OpenAI-compatible frontend, or a coding harness — QikLM automatically boots `llama-server` with the correct model and profile settings.
+- **Auto-Boot**: Send a prompt from PromptUI, any OpenAI-compatible frontend, or a coding harness, and QikLM automatically boots your engine (`llama-server` or `vLLM`) with the correct model and profile settings.
 No manual startup required.
 - **Seamless Model Switching**: Switch models mid-session.
-QikLM handles swapping the background `llama-server` instance automatically.
+QikLM handles swapping the background engine instance automatically.
 - **Lifecycle Control**: Load and unload models with a single click from the dashboard.
 - **Profile-Based Startups**: Save your flags once per model.
 Choose different `llama.cpp` builds per profile.
 Launch with a click.